What Is Data Quality and Why Is It Important?

 - Wasted marketing budget: if your organization is sending physical mail to your customers and marketing leads, but those addresses are out of date or invalid, you’ll be wasting precious marketing dollars and time.

-- Non-compliant data: regulations such as GDPR require a certain standard (Article 5) of Data Quality to be maintained in relation to the accuracy and integrity of data.
+- Non-compliant data: regulations such as GDPR require a certain standard (Article 5) of how to maintain Data Quality in relation to the accuracy and integrity of data.
 If an organization’s data is found to be non-compliant with data-driven regulations such as the EU General Data Protection Regulation (GDPR) they can be fined up to 20 million euros or 4% of annual turnover - whatever is higher!

-- Hindered IT modernization projects: when data moves from source to target system, without correct mapping and data quality efforts old dirty data can wreak havoc on the new system.
+- Hindered IT modernization projects: when data moves from source to target system, without correct mapping and data quality tools, old dirty data can wreak havoc on the new system.

 - Poor customer experience: If contact information is of poor quality, you cannot provide customers with a tailored customer experience and serve them via their preferred channel.